sorgerlab/indra/doc/getting_started.rst

     from indra.assemblers import PysbAssembler

-To get a detailed overview of INDRA's submodule structure, take a look at the module documentation.
+To get a detailed overview of INDRA's submodule structure, take a look at the `INDRA Module reference <modules/index.html>`_.

 Basic usage examples
 --------------------